DataONEorg/k8s-cluster/authorization/limited-access/README.md

     ```

 > [!IMPORTANT]
 > When creating a new secret, use it to create a corresponding kube congig file, and save **a gpg-encrypted copy** in the security repo.
-See [config-example-prod](./config-example-prod) as an example
+See [config-example-prod](./config-example-prod) as an example.
+Give a copy to whoever needs access, and give them the [link to the Client Setup instructions](https://github.com/DataONEorg/k8s-cluster/blob/main/authorization/authorization.md#client-setup)

 2. Global `ClusterRole` with the Appropriate Permissions